-In general, basal area per acre of residual trees increased with increasing distance from a given structure, with the average basal area per acre increasing from 4 feet per acre to 15 feet per acre as distance from structure increased from 10 to 30 feet, respectively.
-Only 30 percent of the Notices met the intent of Technical Rule Addendum No. 4, where only single specimen trees are supposed to be within 30 feet of a structure.
+In general, basal area of residual trees increased with increasing distance from a given structure, with the average basal area increasing from 4 feet2 to 15 feet2 as distance from structure increased from 10 to 30 feet, respectively.
+Only 31 percent of the Notices met the intent of TRA #4, where only single specimen trees are supposed to be within 30 feet of a structure.
 In total, 51% of the 1038(c)s had 30 feet or more of mean geometric defensible space (i.e., geometric mean distance between trees and the structure) after operations, with small parcel size influencing whether that distance was achieved or not.

 Even though trees weren't always removed proximal to structures, 84 percent of Notices eliminated surface to crown vertical fuel continuity.